TakuSemba/JetHub/README.md

 ## Multi Module / Dynamic Feature Module

-This projects consists of multiple modules and some of them are provided as Dynamic Feature Module.
+This project consists of multiple modules and some of them are provided as Dynamic Feature Module.

 **Feature Module**